michaeluno/admin-page-framework/readme.txt

 == Changelog ==

+= 3.8.17 =
+- Fixed a compatibility issue with some third-parties which attempt to instantiate the framework widget class without given any parameters.

 = 3.8.16 - 2018/07/06 =
 - Fixed a bug that the default sub-menu page of a custom top-level menu page could not be removed when the PHP class with a namespace is used.